-Riding bicycles along PCH (Pacific Coast Highway) is a gas, but you’ll need to take care to avoid the plethora of speeding Ferraris, Lamborghinis, and Tesla Model S Plaids.
+Riding bicycles along PCH (Pacific Coast Highway) is a gas, but you must avoid the plethora of speeding Ferraris, Lamborghinis, and Tesla Model S Plaids.
 Just make it easy on yourself and rent a car.
-Better yet, book a VW sightseeing van and wine-tasting experience to take in all the views, and sample some of Malibu’s best wines!
+Better yet, book a VW sightseeing van and wine-tasting experience to take in all the views and sample some of Malibu’s best wines!

 If you’re lucky enough to vacation in Malibu, consider one of these activities during your stay:

 - Play parking roulette on Point Dume and visit the beach if you’re lucky enough to get a spot